edwinsteele/wordspeak.org/posts/farewell-wireless-broadband.rst

 ^^^^^^^^^^^^^^

 I wish I'd characterised Skype behaviour a little better but I didn't.
-I guess you can blame the broken mic on my powerbook.
+I guess you can blame the broken mic on my PowerBook.
 The time that I did have a conversation, a call using SkypeOut to Canada early in my 6 month contract, had acceptable connection quality but a sample size of one ain't much good.
 I do have doubts about whether Skype or VOIP would be acceptable with the